A Brief History of Debian

 GIMP is an increasingly popular software used by graphic designers.

 It stands for GNU Image Manipulation Program.
-A popular cross-platform graphics editor, used by thousands of professional and hobby designers.
+GIMP is a popular cross-platform graphics editor, used by thousands of professional and hobby designers.

 QuickML is a server which provides a simple and easy-to-set-up mailing service for Debian.